 On good days, it seems like the town of Riverdale is inhabited by contradicting characters.
 On bad days, Riverdale is the home of psychopaths.
-While it’s still early in the season, I decided to try and figure out the personality types of the primary Riverdale characters using the Myers-Brigg test (MBTI).
-I’m keeping Reggie and Moose out for now, solely because we haven’t seen much of them in the show.
+In the hopes of figuring out what the hell is going on in this show, I’ve decided to try and figure out the personality types of the primary Riverdale characters using the Myers-Brigg test (MBTI).
+I’m keeping Reggie and Moose out for now, solely because we haven’t seen much of them in the show thus far.

 Along with the personality types, I’ve included the titles given to each over at 16personalities.com.
 You can find extensive explanations on each type and their behavior in different social situations like work, love, and family.
 I’ll reference anything I stumbled upon that seems relevant, but I just wanted to give you the FYI.
 If you want to dissect Jughead’s personality, for instance, now you know where to go.

 So, who’s ready for some in-depth Riverdale character analysis?
-(There are spoilers from the first four episodes).
+(There are spoilers for those who haven’t finished the first season).

 Archie Andrews – ESFJ “The Consul”